-19 February 2018 - It’s not impossible to see Madrid in a day - or at least, in my humble opinion, the part that matters, the sweeping plazas and winding streets, the centuries-old tapas bars and extraordinary food markets.
+It’s perfectly feasible to spend one day in Madrid and see plenty – or at least, in my humble opinion, the parts that matter, the sweeping plazas and winding streets, the centuries-old tapas bars and extraordinary food markets.

-The choice is yours.
-This itinerary IS doable in a day – but you’ll need determination if you want to see it all.
-It’s not exactly the type of travel I prefer but we’re not always masters of our time.
-If one day is all we have, one day it is...
+This Madrid itinerary IS doable in a day – but you’ll need determination if you want to see it all (not to mention a great pair of walking shoes).
+It’s not exactly the ideal type of travel but we’re not always masters of our time, and if Madrid in a day is all we have, one day it will be…

 Before we go any further, let’s talk about food for a moment, because as you’ll see below, almost every street and plaza leads you to food.

-These, by the way, are my favorite tapas to eat in Madrid:
+Speaking of eating, here are my favorite tapas to eat in Madrid:

 Also know that spending only a day in town means your museum time will be severely limited.
 You can nip in for an hour but don’t expect to spend half a day in admiration of Murillo or Velazquez or Picasso – you’ll have to add a day or come back for that.

 So – let’s go for your one day in Madrid recommended itinerary by following this One Day in Madrid map!